Sesamoid bone: Other animals

 In equine anatomy, the term sesamoid bone usually refers to the two sesamoid bones found at the back of the fetlock or metacarpophalangeal and metatarsophalangeal joints in both hindlimbs and forelimbs.
 Strictly these should be termed the proximal sesamoid bones whereas the navicular bone should be referred to as the distal sesamoid bone.
 The patella is also a form of sesamoid bone in the horse.

 Although many carnivores have radial sesamoid bones, the giant panda and red panda independently evolved to have an enlarged radial sesamoid bone.
 This evolution has caused the two species to diverge from other carnivores.
 The red panda likely originally evolved the "pseudo-thumb" in order to assist in arboreal locomotion.
 When the red panda later evolved to consume a bamboo diet, the enlarged bone underwent exaptation to assist in grasping bamboo.
 The giant panda, however, evolved the enlarged radial sesamoid bone around the same time as it evolved a bamboo diet.
 In the giant panda, the bone allows for a pincer-like motion and is used in grasping the bamboo.
 In these two panda species, DYNC2H1 gene and PCNT gene have been identified as possible causes for the pseudo-thumb development.

 Recently, the enlarged radial sesamoid bone of cotton rats has been studied.
 Their enlarged radial sesamoid bone and that of the giant panda have a similar morphology and size relative to the rest of the hand.
 The reason for this evolutionary change is still unknown; however, it may be to assist in grasping small objects and thin branches.

 Elephants have similarly enlarged sesamoid bones in both their forelimbs and hindlimbs, referred to as the prepollex and prehallux, respectively.
 These sesamoids function as "sixth toes", helping to distribute the animals' weight.
-In contrast to other sesamoids in elephants, which ossify at 3-7 years of age, the ossification of the prepollex and prehallux is delayed and is known to not have yet occurred in animals in excess of 20 years of age.
+In contrast to other sesamoids in elephants, which ossify at three to seven years of age, the ossification of the prepollex and prehallux is delayed and is known to not have yet occurred in animals in excess of 20 years of age.
 The prehallux is further divided into two elements; the more proximal of these is fixed, whilst the more distal is mobile.
 Evidence of these "predigits" has also been found in certain fossil proboscideans.

 The forepaws of moles also possess a prepollex consisting of an enlarged, sickle-shaped sesamoid.